Guidance for your teen's first job search, plus help with money questions like how much should a teenager save from their paycheck.

 I say all this to let you know that it’s a great idea for your teen to inform their parent’s friends, their teachers (many schools offer summer jobs for students as well), their guidance counselor, and any other adults in their life that they’re looking for their first job.

-Someone may reach out with a great offer, saving them a lot of headache.
+Someone may reach out with a great offer, saving them a lot of headaches.

 Online resources they'll definitely want to check out include: